Schedule: a day in the life of an Ashtangi at Tattvaa

 Humid and cool, October is one of the best months to visit Rishikesh.
 You will love doing yoga during this time.
 Warm during the day and evenings begin to get cooler.

-Pleasant feelings during November, but it starts to get cozy by the end of this month.
+Pleasant feelings during, but it starts to get cozy by the end of this month.

 November is perfect for enjoying indoor and outdoor activities.
 Winters starts at the end of the month but plenty of sunshine.
 Plan to layer yourself, especially in the mornings and evenings.